elephantscale/es-training-new/cassandra/slides/Cassandra_Data_Modeling_1.md

      - Blocks data from queries

- * Data on disk is removed during the next “compaction cycle.”(More on this later)
+ * Data on disk is removed during the next "compaction cycle."(More on this later)

 Notes: